Thursday 18 July 2019

 The Dynohub pictured above;

 The first impression - the sprocket turns both directions without engaging and was floppy but after dismantling, reassembling, and lubricating the gear hub is free running, it should feel loose which it does.
 The case is bright chrome with some rust and the internals seen from the outside are a dirty black dry oil and dry inside.
-It has not been oiled adequately probably not assembled correctly and the toggle chain is missing - this Dynohub's condition is unknown.
+It has not been oiled adequately probably not assembled correctly and the toggle chain is missing - this Dynohubs condition is unknown.

 Once the terminals were tightened there was good continuity.
 Shorting the contacts will make the magnet detent force stronger (harder to overcome) as should happen and indicates that the winding is not shorted.
 That is as far as I can tell over the friction from internal dirt at first but now that everything is put back together properly, lubricated the hub runs fine and appears to be in good order.

 On opening the Dynohub it becomes apparent that the magnetism is not particularly strong and it is quite easy to slide the winding assembly against the magnet.
 The magnet is old for the time, probably AlNiCo type that would never have been particularly strong.
 The air gap, as expected, is large by modern standards of motors and generators but that is because it uses the same weight carrying bearings as the wheel this lowers the Dynohub's power a lot.
-It is likely that the magnet was not fully magnetised but probably magnetised using a calibration procedure to set the required output current.

 Objective;

 Graph - current can be drawn up to the same limit irrespectively of the generator speed and then the voltage will drop sharply.
 The winding's series resistance has not been included it causes the voltage to drop as the current increases.
+The true output turns out to not look like this.

 Small graph - With no load, the output voltage increases linearly proportionally to the speed of rotation.
 A lightly loaded dynamo is the same as a tachometer and would make a good speedometer.